01

 These aren't required but improve your invoices:

-✓ Your logo - Professional branding builds trust ✓ Payment methods accepted - Card, bank transfer, PayPal ✓ Payment link - "Pay Now" button for online payment ✓ Late fee policy - "1.5% monthly interest on overdue amounts" ✓ Project/PO number - Reference number if the client provided one ✓ Tax breakdown - Separate line for sales tax if applicable ✓ Notes section - Thank you message or project notes
+- Your logo - Professional branding builds trust - Payment methods accepted - Bank transfer, PayPal, Wise, or card provider - External payment link - Your own payment provider link if you use one - Late-fee policy - Include it only when agreed in advance and locally permitted - Project/PO number - Reference number if the client provided one - Tax breakdown - Separate line for sales tax if applicable - Notes section - Thank you message or project notes

 Legal Requirements by Region